KTEL by We Love Crete

 Car hire in Crete is a really good idea as it is a large island 60 km by 260 km.
 There is so much to explore.

-When you book with our car rental partners - Rental Centre Crete - you are supporting a local company with excellent service and an easy online booking procedure.
+When you book with our car rental partners - Rental Centre Crete - you are supporting a local company with excellent service and easy online booking.
 We are sure you will be well looked after by the team.
-Choose from hybrid or non-hybrid vehicles.
+Choose from hybrid, electric or regular vehicles.

 Green footprint logo